-- Develop, maintain, and operate systems to monitor and receive information on potential threats to the City of Moore; - As appropriate, share information with the Police Chief, Fire Chief, City Manager, on-scene Incident Commanders, and/or other City officials; - As appropriate and timely, coordinate warning decisions with the abovementioned persons; - Develop, maintain, and operate systems capable of warning the general public, and systems for internal warning; - Develop relationships with, share intelligence information, and coordinate warning decisions with officials responsible for the operation of non- City of Moore warning systems; - Develop relationships with and share intelligence information with officials and agencies responsible for providing information that could adversely affect the City of Moore; - Provide education programs for City officials and City communications personnel concerning the operation of warning systems, various actions to be taken prior to and during emergencies, and general disaster-related topics. - Provide education programs for the general public concerning the meanings of various warnings, personal protective actions that can be taken to minimize or mitigate the effects of impending emergencies, and general disasterrelated topics.
+- Develop, maintain, and operate systems to monitor and receive information on potential threats to the City of Moore; - As appropriate, share information with the Police Chief, Fire Chief, City Manager, on-scene Incident Commanders, and/or other City officials; - As appropriate and timely, coordinate warning decisions with the abovementioned persons; - Develop, maintain, and operate systems capable of warning the general public, and systems for internal warning; - Develop relationships with, share intelligence information, and coordinate warning decisions with officials responsible for the operation of non- City of Moore warning systems; - Pursuant to Oklahoma Statute 63 OS 683.11.E, report and share information on all impacting significant events to the Oklahoma Department of Emergency Management and Homeland Security; - Develop relationships with and share intelligence information with officials and agencies responsible for providing information that could adversely affect the City of Moore; - Provide education programs for City officials and City communications personnel concerning the operation of warning systems, various actions to be taken prior to and during emergencies, and general disaster-related topics. - Provide education programs for the general public concerning the meanings of various warnings, personal protective actions that can be taken to minimize or mitigate the effects of impending emergencies, and general disasterrelated topics.